Ciano (album)

 Ciano (English: Cyan) is the third album from rock band Brazilian Fresno, released on 2006, through the label of Terapia Records.

 The album was also released only with the standard version.
 After his release, the album received favorable reviews in most of the songs.
 It produced two singles.
+There's also a bunch of documentaryish videos in youtube, produced by the own band, that show pieces of information not seen before.

 Background and concept

 In 2006, the third independent album is released.
 Ciano came up with 14 tracks (11 unreleased and 3 new recordings of album "Quarto dos Livros") and it was then that the band has risen from underground, emerged on MTV Brasil, the song "Quebre As Correntes" gained high rotation on radio stations in the country and received countless music downloads Internet.
 Also appeared in Multishow, gained prominence in the Trama Virtual and went pro YouTube.
 The songs and the clips did not go the top of the charts.
 Was indicated as the MTV Video Music Brasil Choose the audience and were confirmed in Ceará Music.